insharahn/rag-project/document-ingestion-pipeline/README.md

 It supports OCR for scanned PDFs, language-aware processing, duplicate detection, and multiple chunking strategies exposed through a FastAPI backend and a lightweight web UI.

+The same FastAPI gateway also mounts the Week 2 through Week 5 platform UIs for the broader multi-phase demo.

 ---

 ## Features